AnkurKonan/Python_Projects/README.md

 python3 --version
 ```

-When you want to terminate or stop the program to run just press ctrl + c in your terminal
+When you want to terminate or stop the program to run just press ctrl + c in your terminal.
+If the program still not terminates then try ctrl + \ or ctrl + z.